microsoft/hlsl-specs/proposals/xxxx-experimental-dxil.md

    * complicates the experimental->stable mapping
  * Not well integrated into the current system, would require notable dev work
  * Unclear how to allocate extension vs experimental ops in the opx space
+ * Causes issues for drivers as drivers don't currently consider the op code class

 ### Extension/Experimental Feature Opcode
 Relaxing the restriction that DXIL opcodes are immediate constants would allow